 Another of the best things to visit in Fes is this Medersa.
 This is a place where young Muslims would have come to study religion in past centuries.
 Many students lived in small residential rooms here too, which you can see above the central ourtyard.

 Medersa Bou Inania is, without a doubt, one of the most alluring buildings in the whole of Morocco.
 The structure has been amazingly well maintained, and if you visit early or late in the day, you will have this beautiful building to yourself.
 It is a wonder to explore and without the crowds, it makes for some great photo opportunities!

 Explore the old Jewish quarter

 Once known as a Mellah, in centuries gone by, this was the old Jewish quarter.
 This interesting area of Fes is another must visit attraction.
-It feels significantly more spacious and open than the rest of the medina, with several different architectural styles on display.
-It gives another wonderful insight into daily like in Fes.
+It feels significantly more spacious and more open than the rest of the medina, with several different architectural styles on display.
+It gives another wonderful insight into daily life in Fes.

 The Bou Jeloud Gardens, also known as Jardin J’nane S’bile

-These gardens are beautiful and are an oasis in the big city.
+These gardens are beautiful and are like an oasis in the big city.
 The Bou Jeloud Gardens are tucked away and remain perfectly peaceful.
 Hours can be spent by the lake and the gardens are a delightful spot for people watching.

 Climb to the top of Mount Zalagh

 Looming over Fes is Mount Zalagh and doing the quick climb to its summit is definitely one of the best things to do in Fes.